Jerry-Lees/HomeLab/lab-documenter/README.md

 2. **NAS Systems**: SSH with username/password (typically admin accounts)
 3. **Linux Systems**: SSH with key-based authentication (most secure)

+Each host is tested with all methods in priority order.
+Port 22 is checked before attempting SSH methods to avoid timeout delays on hosts without SSH enabled.

 ### Server List (`servers.csv`)

 Optional file to specify servers manually across all platforms: